zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 RLIST APPL <applid> ALL
 RLIST PTKTDATA IRRPTAUTH.<applid>.* ALL
 ```
-Your application and the specific access of the application will be displayed.
+Successful execution of this validation command shows your application and the specific access of the application.

 ## Adding custom HTTP Auth headers to store user ID and PassTicket (Optional)